mayakraft/OrigamiSimulator/README.md

 The primary purpose of the rewrite is to uncouple the codebase from its frontend and UI.
 This allows Origami Simulator to be instanced (multiple times even) inside of a custom Javascript framework, React, Svelte, SolidJS, etc..

+# this repo

+the `src/` folder contains all of Origami Simulator's source code.

+there are 4 example apps which demo Origami Simulator, each implementation in a different framework:

+- `reactjs/`
+- `solidjs/`
+- `svelte/`
+- `vanilla/`

+the `fold/` folder contains an example origami model, models are in [FOLD file format](https://github.com/edemaine/FOLD/).

 # examples

 This repo contains one simple example app implemented across a few Javascript frameworks.